itsays-zqc/my-website/docs/test/SDK/2Structure.md

         property: dict
     )
 ```
-The geometric properties of sphere and an example of adding sphere into the project are shown below.
+The geometric properties and material properties of sphere and an example of adding sphere into the project are shown below.

-#### Geometry properties
+#### Geometric properties
 | Parameter                | Type    | Default   | Description        |
 |:---------------|:--------|:----------:|:----------------------|
 | x, y, z               | number  |     -    | The center position of the geometry. |